 Space-friendly when folded, this machine has Bluetooth so you can play music during your run.
 Its remote-control start makes controlling the speed and stopping on demand a breeze, Becourtney says.

-5. Best for Quiet Workouts: NordicTrack Commercial X22i
+5. NordicTrack Commercial X22i

 NordicTrack is a well-known brand and this model really outdoes itself for home use.
 It's complete with new quiet-drive, sound-absorbing technology, which includes an elevated belt, so you don't wake your household.

 This machine is also built with a push bar and sled grips, meaning its a perfect HIIT-style machine.
-You can even adjust the incline and decline, making it the perfect race prep companion.
+You can even adjust the incline and decline, making it the perfect hiking or race prep companion.

 "This machine has digital control of incline up to 40 percent as well as decline up to 6 percent, which replicates the demands of outdoor running with uphill and downhill segments," Becourtney says.
 "Plus, it offers a high-quality, large screen for improved user experience."